RomainMularczyk/process_api/README.md

 pip install requirements.txt
 ```

+### Serve the API

+The Process Usage API was built using `FastAPI`.
+Please refer to its official documentation (https://fastapi.tiangolo.com/) to find additional informations on how to deploy such applications.

+In order to serve the API, you can use a Python webserver such as `Uvicorn`.
+You'll find its official documentation here : https://www.uvicorn.org/.

 ### Database

 The Process Usage API requires an access to Postgres database (version 16.4) to run properly.